ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 *bar = ...;
 ```

-This creates a very clear seperation of init vs dereferencing. *AND* don't worry about the potential footgun C has with pointers,
+This creates a very clear separation of init vs dereferencing. *AND* don't worry about the potential footgun C has with pointers,
 Quartz will not have that problem.
 Rest assured that

 ```